Use pandas.DataFrame.rename_axis() to set the index name/title, in order to get the index use DataFrame.index.name

 # Pandas 30000 50days 2000

-# To Get index and columns names.
+# To Get index as columns name.

 print (df.index.name)